 There’s nothing like a good shortbread recipe during the holiday season.
-Gluten free slice and bake shortbread cookies are super simple to make, and they’re buttery and rich, making them a special treat for Christmas.
+Gluten free slice and bake shortbread cookies are super simple to make, and they’re buttery and rich, making them one of my favorite Christmas cookies.

 One of the easiest ways to make gluten free shortbread is with the slice and bake method.

-The fun thing about slice and bake shortbread is that you can make the dough up ahead of time and freeze it, and even give it as a gift.
+The fun thing about this method is that you can make the dough ahead of time and freeze it, and even give it as a gift.
 If you know a family that’s new to food allergies, this would probably be a welcome treat for them during the holiday season.

 This version has mini chocolate chips, but you can flavor this any way you like – a little lemon zest, some orange zest and currants, or even some ground pumpkin seeds.
 It’s a very versatile recipe.

 - Vegan Buttery Spread – We use Earth Balance Soy Free Vegan Buttery Spread, and I think it gives these cookies a wonderfully buttery flavor.
 You could also use the Earth Balance Baking Sticks.